 From time to time, we may also collect anonymous demographic data to assist in the provision and planning of our services.
 Rest assured, this type of information is always anonymous and doesn’t identify you personally.

 How We Will Use and Disclose Personal Information

 We’ll only ever use the information you share for the purpose you shared it for.
-Likewise, we won’t collect information that isn’t necessary to complete the task or service requested by you.
+Likewise, we won’t collect or retain information that isn’t necessary to complete the task or service requested by you.
 We may use your contact details to get in touch with you about an enquiry or send you an email if you’ve signed up for our newsletter.